Kennedy Meeks: Raptors 905 (2017–2018)

 After going undrafted in the 2017 NBA draft, Meeks was signed by the Toronto Raptors for their Summer League team and for training camp.
 He was waived by the Raptors on October 7, 2017.
 As an affiliate player, he was picked up by the Raptors 905.

 SeaHorses Mikawa (2018–2019)

-On November 24, 2018, Kennedy Meeks signed with the SeaHorses Mikawa of the Japanese B.League.
+On November 22, 2018, Kennedy Meeks signed with the SeaHorses Mikawa of the Japanese B.League.

 Levanga Hokkaido (2019–2020)

 On June 30, 2019, Meeks signed with the Charlotte Hornets for the Summer League.

-On September 26, 2019, Meeks signed with Levanga Hokkaido of the Japanese B.League.
+On August 7, 2019, Meeks signed with Levanga Hokkaido of the Japanese B.League.

 Seoul Samsung Thunders (2020–2021)

-On December 20, 2020, Meeks signed with the Seoul Samsung Thunders of the South Korean KBL to reunite with former Tar Heel teammate Isaiah Hicks.
+On December 8, 2020, Meeks signed with the Seoul Samsung Thunders of the Korean Basketball League to replace Jessie Govan.

 Cholet Basket (2021–2022)

 On September 29, 2021, Meeks signed with Cholet Basket of the LNB Pro A.

-Taoyuan Paiuan Pilots (2023-2024)
+Taoyuan Paiuan Pilots (2023–2024)

-On September 23, 2023, Meeks signed with Taoyuan Pauian Pilots of the P.League+.
+On September 13, 2023, Meeks signed with Taoyuan Pauian Pilots of the P. League+.